 Some terms are included that clinicians may not even consider to be real terms.
 For example, menorrhagia is considered a synonym of hypermenorrhea.
 These two terms are are also grouped with hypermenorrhagia, the latter of which is not a true medical term but nevertheless appears in the clinical notes of more than 500 of our patients.

 Within EMERSE, Synonyms are used as system-provided suggestions, but users can always include their own terms in their searches.
 Additionally, it is possible for EMERSE system administrators to include additional terms that would then be available to all users of the system, perhaps needed for unique local terminologies.
-The Synonyms were created specifically to help with string matching in EMERSE, but the dataset could have utility for other natural language processing (NLP) tasks.

 95% of the terms above appear in the medical record at least once